Particle shape and shape descriptors

 This is not a diameter in its actual sense but the common basis of a group of diameters derived from the distance of two tangents to the contour of the particle in a well-defined orientation.
 In simpler words, the method corresponds to the measurement by a slide gauge (slide gauge principle).
 In general it is defined as the distance between two parallel tangents of the particle at an arbitrary angle.
 In practice the Minimum xFmin and Maximum Feret Diameter xFmax>, the Mean Feret Diameter and the Feret Diameters obtained at 90° to direction of the Minimum and Maximum Feret Diameters xFmax90 are used.
 The minimum Feret diameter is often used as the diameter equivalent to a sieve analysis.

-Maximum or minimum Feret diameter after consideration of all possible orientations (0°...180°).
-The Feret diameters for a sufficient number of angles are calculated, and their maximum or minimum is selected.
-If a particle has an irregular shape, the Feret diameter usually varies much more than with regularly shaped particles.
-The maximum can therefore be significantly larger, the minimum significantly smaller than the diameter of the equivalent circle.
+The Feret diameters for a sufficient number of angles are calculated, and their maximum is selected.
+If a particle has an irregular shape, the Feret diameter varies more than with regularly shaped particles.
+The maximum Feret diameter is always larger, than the diameter of the equivalent circle (EQPC).

 Mean value of the Feret diameters over all orientations according to the principle before.